-- Now you should place your hands on the "transfer belt" that was placed on the patient's waist, if there is no seat belt available, you can place your hands on the both sides of the person with enough grip to hold them while transferring them.
+- Now, place your hands on the "transfer belt" that was placed on the patient's waist.
+If there is no seat belt available, you can place your hands on the both sides of the person with enough grip to hold them while transferring them.

 - Remember to always lift using your back to generate enough support to lift the weight of the person off the ned and to pivot them into the seat of the wheelchair.

-- Make sure you lift their body to a higher height than the seat of the wheelchair, to allow room for the pivoting action you will be doing during the transfer.
+- Make sure you lift their body to a higher height than the seat of the wheelchair.
+This will provide more space for the pivoting action during the transfer.

 - The direction of the pivot should line up in the same horizontal line as the armrests of the wheelchair.

 And that is how you can properly transfer a person out of their bed and into their Karman Wheelchair!

 If you are consistently having to transfer out of a bed and into a wheelchair, or from a vehicle to a wheelchair, or any type of transfer, you should research information to buy a wheelchair that comes standard with flip back armrests, or removable armrests.
 This should help you and your caregiver to easily transfer in any type of situation.